apc-unb/apc-api/web/components/exam/README.md

 ## Update Exams
 * HTTP Request : ```PUT http://api.com/exam```
-* Send data in the request body in the follow format
+* Send data in the request body in the following format

     ```
         [